d3/d3-scale/README.md

 <a name="pow_tickFormat" href="#pow_tickFormat">#</a> <i>pow</i>.<b>tickFormat</b>([<i>count</i>[, <i>specifier</i>]])

 Returns a [number format](https://github.com/d3/d3-format) function suitable for displaying a tick value.
 The specified *count* should have the same value as the count that is used to generate the tick values.
 You don’t have to use the scale’s built-in tick format, but it automatically computes the appropriate precision based on the fixed interval between tick values.
+See [*linear*.tickFormat](#linear_tickFormat) for examples.

 The optional *specifier* argument allows a [custom format](https://github.com/d3/d3-format#locale_format) to be specified.
 If the format specifier doesn’t have a defined precision, the precision will be set automatically by the scale, returning the appropriate format.
 This provides a convenient, declarative way of specifying a format whose precision will be automatically set by the scale.